MySCAD Portal Redesign

 Search bar.
 From the bottom of the page to the top.
 Sometimes it's all about the little things.

-From the depths of the resources page, we tucked quick links into the bottom of the side navigation, making it always visible for students to let them quickly access what they need.
+From the depths of the resources page, I moved quick links to a new permanent home at the bottom of the side navigation.
+This change allowed for adding your own custom links as well, making it always easy to access links they used the most.

 With a completely new design system, MySCAD began to look like it could actually be fun to use.